 1. Parent Questionnaire

-Click here to tell us about your child by filling out the questionnaire.
+Click here to begin the admissions process by filling out the questionnaire.

 We evaluate your responses to see if we think our program might be a good fit for your child.

-3. Tangible Information – If, based on the questionnaire and the chat, it seems like our program might be a good fit for your child then we will ask you for objective information to help us understand your child better.
-We need this kind of data to balance the subjective questionnaire and observation.
-This could be an IQ test with its subscores, achievement tests, or other standardized tests and sub-scores.
-Samples of student’s work are also helpful.
-Standardized assessment information is required regarding a student’s special needs, if any.
+2. Tangible Information – If, based on the questionnaire, it seems like our program might be a good fit for your child, then we ask for some objective information.
+We need this as a balance to the subjective questionnaire.
+This could be an IQ test with its subscores, an achievement test, or other standardized tests and subscores.
+If those aren’t available, samples of the student’s work are also helpful.
+(Standardized assessment information is required regarding a student’s special needs, if any.)

 There aren’t any cut-off scores on any of the information.
-All of the information is considered as a whole to determine if we can provide the kind of education that will be a good fit for the student’s needs.
+All of the information is considered as a whole to determine if we can provide the kind of education that will be a good fit for your child’s needs.

-4. Visit – Assuming the informal meeting goes well, and you have provided supportive and informational work samples, then the next step would be for you to check us out.
-The potential student will be offered a chance to visit some classes to see what they are like.
+4. Visit – If both sides feel that all is going well so far, then the next step is a visit.
+The potential student has a chance to visit some classes to see what they are like.
 Parents should be nearby but not on camera.

 —————————————————————————————————————————————————————

-5. Letter – If after this process both the parent and the program think it will be a good fit for the child’s education, then a letter goes out to the family offering the child a place in the program.
+If after this process both the parent and the program think it will be a good fit for the child’s education, then we send a letter to the family offering the child a place in the program.